catjobe/BIS15W2024_cberevoescu/all_labs_hw/hw8_tidy_data/hw8.md

 ### 2. Are these data "tidy" per the definitions of the tidyverse?
 How do you know?
 Are they in wide or long format?

 #### It does seem that the data is "tidy" per the definitions of the tidyverse.
 It appears that the variables have their own columns, each observation has its own row , and each value has its own cell.
-The data appears to be in long format.
+The data also appears to be in long format, as there are columns for each of the variables measured in the data (and no column represents an observation).

 ```r